andersnylund/master-thesis/notes/papers/Selecting Empirical Methods for Software Engineering Research.md

   - qualitative => theoretical lens is often applied after data is collected, to focus the process of labeling and categorizing ("coding") the data
 - *Grounded Theory*
   - initial analysis of the data begins without any preconceived categories
+  - then during the research the theory "emerges" from the analysis
+  - new qualitative data is compared with old qualitative data
-- traditionally software engineering researchers have been poor at making theories explicit
+- traditionally software engineering researchers have been poor at making theories explicit and therefore results have been difficult to compare

 ## 5 Selecting Methods